open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 Solid arrows denote parent/child relationships, dotted arrows denote link relationships.

+> [!IMPORTANT]
+> The text inside the "Span" box is only for reference and visualization purposes.
+> Check the accompanying table to see the actual span name to be reported
+> as well as other attributes.

 ### Topic with multiple consumers

 Given is a publisher that publishes a message to a topic exchange "T" on RabbitMQ, and two consumers which both get the message delivered.